SirHaagen/fetch1/README.md

 # Exercise using fetch

 I am an active student learning CSS, JS, React and many other stuffs.
-Looking for a challenging job opportunity ::D:
+Looking for a challenging job opportunity